Fox-ML-infrastructure/FoxML_Core/ROADMAP.md

 ## Module Status

-* **Trading Integration:** Removed from core repository — focus on ML research infrastructure
-* **Focus:** Training and ranking are stable and under ongoing validation; current active work centers on configuration, memory/polars, and trading connectivity.
+* **Focus:** Training and ranking are stable and under ongoing validation; current active work centers on configuration, memory/polars, and model integration interfaces.